bedapub/microbiome10XVisium/README.md

 ### exporting the decontaminated taxid-spot matrix

-The decontaminated taxid-spot matrix can be exported as csv file - to be integrated in other analyses (outside of R and the Seurat package).
+The decontaminated taxid-spot matrix can be exported as csv file - to be integrated into other analyses (outside of R and the Seurat package).

 ``` r
 # with taxids as matrix rownames